Midlands developers of photorealistic VR expanding globally

 “The workshops we have provided, combined with our ability to apply for grants, has seen the firm experience a successfully stable first year.

-“There’s no doubt that Alex and his team have a product here that is set to take off, and they have now created a stable platform where they have all of the equipment and personnel needed to begin growing and targeting six trade shows during 2018 to expand their client base.
+“There’s no doubt that Alex and his team have a product here that is set to expand their client base.

-For more information about the CUE’s Technology Start-up project and upcoming events – which are aiming to support new businesses in the field of technology – visit www.cuebusinesssolutions.com/technology-start-up or email firstname.lastname@example.org
+For more information about the CUE’s Technology Start-up project and upcoming events – which are aiming to:email@example.com”>firstname.lastname@example.org

-The Coventry and Warwickshire Business Support Programme provides free support through workshops, networking events and one to one advice sessions to eligible pre-starts and start-up businesses in Coventry and Warwickshire.
+The Coventry and Warwickshire Business Support Programme provides free support through workshops, networking events and one to eligible pre-starts and start-up businesses in Coventry and Warwickshire.
 This project is part funded by the European Regional Development Fund.